Is adult-use marijuana possession and use legal in Montana?

 The Department of Revenue is currently evaluating what rules and processes are necessary for about these topics.
 To receive updates, subscribe at the top of this page.

-Will marijuana licensees be permitted to sell their licensees the way alcohol licensees may sell their licenses to buyers approved by the Department?
+Will marijuana licensees be permitted to sell their licenses the way alcohol licensees may sell their licenses to buyers approved by the Department?

 No. The marijuana licenses may not be transferred.